bosagora/docs-bosagora-io/docs/wallet/web/02-getting-started.md

 **Transactions History**

-You can see the past transactions of the selected account here.
+You can see past transactions of the selected account here.

 **Send BOA**